designsecurity/progpilot/docs/FAQ.md

 And by increasing the maximum memory amount for a script (*memory_limit*) in the configuration of PHP (*php.ini*).

-#### Which frameworks are supported by progpilot ?
+#### What frameworks are supported by progpilot ?
-At this moment, these framworks are supported :
+At this moment, these frameworks are supported :
 - suiteCRM
 - codeIgniter